-College-based Counselling is a scheme at the UCS and subject to the same policies and procedures, including confidentiality.
+College-based Counselling is organised through the UCS and subject to the same policies and procedures, including confidentiality.

 Many people sort out problems by talking to friends, family or staff in their College or Department.
 Sometimes looking up information about your concerns can be helpful and UCS has a large selection of self-help information available on its website.
 But there are times when this is not enough and you may wish to speak to the College-based Counsellor in a private setting.

 The form is intended to be thought-provoking, but you do not need to give long answers; you can also put "I would prefer to talk about this in person" if it is difficult to write about.
-It can be submitted securely to UCS online; you will need your Raven password to use this facility.
+It can be submitted securely to the Counselling Service online; you will need your Raven password to use this facility.
 To access this route, please click on the link below:

-The information you give will remain confidential within the UCS.
+The information you give will remain confidential within the Counselling Service.

-After receiving your form, UCS will send you an email acknowledgement.
+After receiving your form, the University Counselling Service (UCS) will send you an email acknowledgement.